kubeflow/community/security/self-assessment.md

   It reports status to the KFP API Server.

 - Scheduler Workflow controller: controller that watches for events of ScheduledWorkflow CRDs.
-  It creates runs for recurrent runs.
-When a recurrent run is created, controller is in charge of creating the underlying Workflow CR at the scheduled times.
+  It creates runs for recurring runs.
+When a recurring run is created, the controller is in charge of creating the underlying Workflow CR at the scheduled times.

 - ML Metadata gRPC server: gRPC server that manage data in MLMD SQL database.